Ibrahim-sho/js-game-jam-team-6/pseudocode.md

 ### Variables

  Set size to 10;

  Set speed to 1;

  Set score to 0;

  Set position to [5, 10, 8, 10] ([x1, y1, x2, j2]);

  ### Methods (actions)

- **function main (first method called when game starts)**
+ ***function*** main (first method called when page loads)

-    put the snake in the middle of the block put food randomly at x units distance from the snake (create food) ask the user if he wants to start the game
+    - put the snake in the middle of the block
+    - put food randomly at x units distance from the snake (create food)
+    - ask the user if he wants to start the game
-    // start game
+    - start game

     if keypressed = one of [up, down, left, right]
         while (not (snakeTouchesBorders AND snakeTouchesItself))